Skip to main content

 Norway – the most awarded country in Bocuse d'Or

-Thanks to Filip August Bendi securing the silver medal at the Bocuse d'Or in 2023, Norway has strengthened its position as the country with the most medals in the competition's history.
+With Håvard Werkland taking home the bronze medal in Bocuse d'Or Europe in Trondheim in 2024, and Filip August Bendi securing the silver medal at the global Bocuse d'Or in 2023, Norway has strengthened its position as the country with the most medals in the competition's history.

-Norway's Bocuse candidate, Filip August Bendi, and his team reached their goal of a podium finish at the 2023 Bocuse d'Or Grand Final in Lyon.
+Norway's Bocuse candidate in 2023, Filip August Bendi, and his team also reached their goal of a podium finish at the global Bocuse d'Or Grand Final in Lyon.

-This shows the extremely high level of Norwegian chefs and gastronomy.
-In addition to the silver medal win, Norway's Leon Haarberg Nilsen won The Best Commis Chef Prize.
+All of this goes to show the elite level of Norwegian chefs and gastronomy.
+In addition to the silver medal win, Norway's Leon Haarberg Nilsen won the Best Commis Chef Prize.

 A chef with a 'killer instinct'